stone-age-io/iot-ui/docs/architecture.md

 5. **Update Navigation**:
    - Add navigation items to sidebar as needed

-## Type System Extensions

-The application has been extended with a comprehensive type system for managing different entity types:

-1. **Edge Types**: Define different types of edge nodes (e.g., Building, Data Center)
-2. **Edge Regions**: Define geographic regions for edges (e.g., North America, Europe)
-3. **Location Types**: Define types of locations (e.g., Meeting Room, Work Area)
-4. **Thing Types**: Define types of IoT devices (e.g., Temperature Sensor, Camera)

-Each type system follows a consistent pattern:
-- Create/Edit/List/Detail views
-- Type-specific styling and display in the UI
-- Code generation and validation
-- Usage tracking (showing how many entities use each type)

-## UI Consistency Patterns

-The application maintains consistent UI patterns across all entity types:

-1. **List Views**: DataTable with search, pagination, and row actions
-2. **Detail Views**: Header with actions + grid layout with detailed information
-3. **Form Views**: EntityForm component with consistent field layouts
-4. **Confirmation Dialogs**: Consistent confirmation for destructive actions
-5. **Toast Notifications**: Consistent feedback for user actions
-6. **Loading States**: Spinner for loading, error messages for failures
-7. **Style Previews**: Visual previews of how types will appear in the UI

-## Testing Strategy

-1. **Component Tests**: Test component rendering and interactions
-2. **Composable Tests**: Test composable logic in isolation
-3. **Service Tests**: Test service modules with mocked API responses
-4. **Integration Tests**: Test key user flows across multiple components
-5. **E2E Tests**: Test critical paths in a production-like environment

-## Naming Conventions

-1. **Files**:
-   - Components: `PascalCase.vue`
-   - Composables: `use[EntityName].js` or `use[Feature].js`
-   - Services: `[entityName]Service.js`
-   - Service exports: `camelCase` for service instances, `PascalCase` for classes

-2. **Variables**:
-   - `camelCase` for variables and functions
-   - `PascalCase` for components and classes
-   - `UPPER_CASE` for constants

-3. **CSS**:
-   - Tailwind utility classes for most styling
-   - Custom classes use `kebab-case`

 ## Conclusion

 This architecture document provides a comprehensive overview of the IoT Platform UI codebase organization and design patterns.
 By following these established patterns, developers can maintain consistency and improve maintainability when extending the application with new features.

-The architecture is based on Vue 3's Composition API, emphasizing reusable composables, a strong service layer, and consistent UI patterns across the application.
-This approach promotes separation of concerns and makes the codebase more maintainable and extensible.
+The architecture is based on Vue 3's Composition API, emphasizing reusable composables, a strong service layer with field mapping, centralized API operation handling, and consistent UI patterns across the application.
+This approach promotes separation of concerns and makes the codebase more maintainable and extensible while following DRY principles.